 Root Beer Float Cupcakes are a fun & tasty spin on traditional Root Beer Floats!
-The flavor and festive touches make them perfect for summer entertaining.
+Root Beer flavoring in both the cupcake & the frosting make these soft & flavorful cupcakes perfect for a party!

-On to the cupcakes!
 These cuties have great flavor and my kids loved the festive touches.
 They’re perfect for Memorial Day barbecues and fun events.
-Made with a boxed cake mix base these cupcakes have been enhanced with rootbeer flavorings and soda so that every bite is incredible.
+Made with a boxed cake mix base these cupcakes have been enhanced with root beer flavorings and soda so that every bite is incredible.
 The best part is that this recipe doesn’t require much effort and can easily be prepped in advance.
 Plan your next party or get together and remember to add these soda cupcakes to the dessert table.

 -Cake mix: The base of this cupcake recipe is a box of vanilla cake mix.